mindis/snowplow.github.com/_posts/2014-01-27-snowplow-javascript-tracker-0.13.0-released-with-custom-contexts.md

 The `contexts` argument is always optional on any event call.
 If set, it must be a JSON taking the form:

 {% highlight javascript %}
-{
-    "context1_name": { ... },
+{ "context1_name": {
-    "context2_name": { ... },
     ...
+  },
+  "context2_name": {
+    ...
+  },
+  ...
 }
 {% endhighlight %}

+The format of the JSON properties for each individual context follows the exact same rules as our [unstructured events' JSON properties] [unstructured-event-json].

-Interested in finding out more about custom contexts?
-We have written a [follow-up blog post] [howto-post] to provide more information on using the new custom context functionality - please [read this post] [howto-post] for more information.
+If you are interested in finding out more about custom contexts, we have written a [follow-up blog post] [howto-post] - please [read this post] [howto-post] for more information.

-<h3>1.4 A note</h3>
+<h3>1.4 Roadmap</h3>

 We are well aware that this release is only the start of adding custom contexts to Snowplow.
-We are working to define a pragmatic approach to Enrichment and Storage which can be leveraged for both unstructured events and custom contexts.
+We are working on a common solution to Enriching and Storing both unstructured events and custom contexts.

-Please keep an eye on our [Roadmap wiki page] [roadmap] to see how Snowplow's support for custom contexts evolves.
+Please keep an eye on our [Roadmap wiki page] [roadmap] to see how Snowplow's support for custom contexts (and unstructured events) evolves.

 <h2><a name="currency">2.
 New feature: transaction currencies</a></h2>